opencord/fabric/docs/README.md

 ## Models

-The fabric service is comprised of the following models:
+The fabric service is composed of the following models:

 - `FabricService`.
 Global service-related parameters such as the name of the service
     - `autoconfig`.
 Determines whether the fabric is automatically configured.